Cross-Platform npm Scripts: Why Your Windows Commands Fail on macOS/Linux (and How to Fix Them)

 export VARIABLE=value && npm start

-The Solution: cross-env
+The Fix: cross-env

 cross-env VARIABLE=value npm start